 Your accommodation: Bella Vista Christchurch

 Bella Vista Motel Christchurch offers a great range of comfortable modern units with excellent facilities.
-Enjoy the convenience of being located in close proximity to the Christchurch CBD, shops, entertainment and other activities.
+Enjoy the convenience of being located in close proximity to the Christchurch CBD, shops, entertainment and other activities.Choose a car to best suit your needs from our fantastic rental car range.
+From compact economy, hatchbacks to prestige SUVs.
+Find out all you need to know about rental car hire in New Zealand with our helpful FAQ's.

+Following earthquakes that razed its centre and much of the outlying suburbs, Ōtautahi-Christchurch is well into a billion-dollar makeover.
+In the middle of the Canterbury Plains, bordering the pacific ocean, New Zealand’s newest city is an ideal gateway to exploring the middle of the South.
 Go punting on the Avon River, take a historic tram ride, catch the gondola to the rim of an extinct volcano or do all three!
 See the world's only Cardboard Cathedral and for nature enthusiasts - wander the renowned Christchurch Botanic Gardens, or head to Oxford Terrace in the city to find a great spot to eat or drink.
+Drive an hour in any direction to ski, mountain bike, wine taste, whale-watch, bungy jump or play golf.
+Take the winding Port Hills road to the French settlement of Akaroa & Banks Peninsula and tour the vines in Waipara for an authentic New Zealand wine-tasting experience.

 Experience three of Christchurch's iconic attractions in one day: the Christchurch Tram, Christchurch Gondola, and Punting on the Avon River.
 The historic tram is a delightful way to explore the evolving inner city, taking in the various sights with the hop-on hop-off pass and learning about the city from the live commentary.
 You'll also enjoy a bird's eye view of Christchurch and the Canterbury region including the distant peaks of the Southern Alps when you ride the gondola cableway to the top of the Port Hills in Heathcote Valley.
 Punting on the Avon River takes you through the city's green belt: a relaxing way to explore what is affectionately known as the 'Garden City'.

-A half day sightseeing tour of Christchurch highlighting both the damage to the city inflicted by several large earthquakes in 2010 and 2011 and the rebuild which is currently in progress, together with the surviving beauty of the city and the historical landmarks.
-Experience the grand architecture, beautiful gardens and scenic viewpoints on a half-day city tour of Christchurch.
+A half-day sightseeing tour of Christchurch highlighting both the damage to the city inflicted by several large earthquakes in 2010 and 2011 and the rebuild which is currently in progress, together with the surviving beauty of the city and the historical landmarks.
+Experience the grand architecture, beautiful gardens, and scenic viewpoints on a half-day city tour of Christchurch.

-The tour commences in the central city of Christchurch and covers the area which was completely devastated by the Christchurch earthquakes in February 2011.
+The tour commences in the central city of Christchurch and covers the area that was completely devastated by the Christchurch earthquakes in February 2011.
 The guide will explain both the history of the city and the effects of the earthquake.
 On leaving the inner city, the tour travels to Mona Vale a historic homestead and gardens.
-Then you will travel to the Sign of the Takahe, a historic building with a lookout providing spectacular views over the city, Canterbury Plains and to the Southern Alps.
+Then you will travel to the Sign of the Takahe, a historic building with a lookout providing spectacular views over the city, Canterbury Plains, and the Southern Alps.
 The tour then travels via the Port Hills and Lyttleton Harbour by way of the Sign of the Kiwi and Governors Bay to the Port of Lyttleton.
-The tour proceeds through the Lyttleton harbour tunnel to the seaside suburb of Sumner and cave rock before returning to the central city where the tour will conclude.
+The tour proceeds through the Lyttleton harbor tunnel to the seaside suburb of Sumner and Cave Rock before returning to the central city where the tour will conclude.

 A truly unique dining experience in the heart of Christchurch.
 You'll board New Zealand's only dining tram for an unforgettable moving four-course restaurant experience.
 Enjoy a curated fine dining-style menu while taking in the city sights on your journey through the streets of central Christchurch.
 This experience includes a meal with multiple courses as the tramway route passes New Regent Street, the Avon River, High Street, and Victoria Square.